 As with the accession countries, the highest costs among the EU-15 may be political rather than economic.
 Enlargement is unpopular with EU voters, many of whom associate it with rising illegal immigration, international crime, and unemployment.
 While there is little evidence that enlargement will contribute measurably to any of these problems (to the contrary!), EU politicians have nonetheless had to satisfy restive publics.
-In the short term, the asymmetry of power between the EU and the candidates in the accession process has made such accommodation relatively easy: new members will not be allowed to lift their internal Schengen borders for many years, they will be required to reinforce their external borders, and they will wait for up to seven years after accession before their citizens enjoy the right-at least in the abstract-to live and work anywhere in the EU.
-Before the decade is out, the issue may disappear, as stagnant population growth in the EU is likely to leave old members scrambling to attract workers from the new members or third countries.
+In the short-term, the asymmetry of power between the EU and the candidates in the accession process has made such accommodation relatively easy: New members will be kept out of Schengen for many years; they will be required to reinforce their borders; and they will wait for seven years after accession before their citizens enjoy the right-at least in the abstract-to live and work anywhere in the EU.
+Before the decade is out, the issue may disappear as stagnant population growth in the EU is likely to leave old members scrambling to attract workers from the new members or third countries.

-Overall, there is little reason to believe that enlargement runs counter to the interests of either existing or new members.
+Overall, there is little reason to believe that enlargement runs, overall, counter to the interests of either existing or new members.
 Each is acting in response to structural imperatives predicted by basic bargaining theory and revealed in the behavior of their EU predecessors.